FIVE MOST SURPRISING FINDS

 The Pivot — Who Decided What You Would Hear

-In the early-to-mid 1990s, the dominant sound of rap shifted from conscious commentary to what the industry marketed as "gangsta rap."
-The question that is never sufficiently asked is this — who made that shift happen?
+In the early-to-mid 1990s rap’s dominant sound moved from conscious commentary to what the industry marketed as “gangsta rap.”
+Rarely does anyone sufficiently ask this question — who made that shift happen?

-The artists did not collectively decide to abandon social consciousness.
-The labels decided what would be promoted, distributed, and played.
-The conscious artists did not disappear.
-They were defunded.
+Rather than any collective choice by artists to abandon social consciousness, the labels alone decided what would be promoted, distributed, and played.
+Conscious artists did not disappear—they were defunded.

 Denise Herd's long-term content analysis showed a big increase in drug references in rap lyrics from 1979 to 1997.
 The sharpest spike was in the early-to-mid 1990s.
 This was exactly when the major labels took control of rap distribution.

-What is documented beyond any question is that the major labels — the corporations that controlled distribution, radio promotion, and retail placement — made a commercial decision.
-They chose to prioritize artists whose content centered on drugs, violence, and criminal activity over artists whose content centered on consciousness, education, and resistance.
+Beyond question, the records show that the major labels — the corporations that controlled distribution, radio promotion, and retail placement — made a commercial decision.
+Their priority went to artists whose content centered on drugs, violence, and criminal activity rather than those whose content centered on consciousness, education, and resistance.

 Charis Kubrin's research analyzed over 400 rap songs and identified a common set of "street code" themes.